 Rock and Roll.

-Sign up for my bi-weekly newsletter where I’ll be sharing stories what I’ve written about or read from around the web related to mobile, digital, emerging media and more.
-The newsletter gets sent at 8 p.m.
-ET on Sunday nights and appears on ScottStanchak.com on Monday at 10 a.m.
-ET.
+Sign up for my bi-weekly newsletter where I’ll share what I’ve written about or read from around the web related to mobile, digital, emerging media and more.
+The newsletter is sent 8 p.m.
+ET on Sunday nights and appears on ScottStanchak.com 10 a.m.
+ET on Monday.